TAX CREDITS: A change of circumstances may affect your Working Tax Credits. Almost all changes in family and work life

 Why Has My Child Tax Credit Gone Down?

 The government is changing the way people pay taxes and receive them back in credits.
 They are also keen to reduce the welfare bill of the country.
 By doing so, they increased the National Living Wage and raised the income tax threshold to £11,500.
 Extra free childcare may compensate some parents for the unwelcome welfare cuts.

 How Do I Change My Bank Account Details for Tax Credits?

-There are a few things you need to check before you change your bank account details using the online form.
+There are a few things you need to check before you change bank details for tax credits using the online form.
 First, make sure the bank account registers to one of the following names:

 • Your own name, your partner's name, or you and your partner's joint names (or)

 • The name of a person acting on your behalf, or both your own name and the name of a person acting on your behalf.

-Note: Some accounts are unsuitable for receiving benefit payments (e.g. Child Trust Fund Account or Individual Savings Account (ISA).
+Note: Some accounts are unsuitable for receiving benefit payments (e.g. Child Trust Fund Account or Individual Savings Account (e.g. Junior ISA).

 Can I Change My Child Tax Credit Bank Details Online?

 You can use the online government Tax Credits service to change your bank details.
 Login to your HMRC Government Gateway account to make changes to your bank account or manage your tax credits.
-The link gives you options to create a Government Gateway account, get help if you forgot your password, or chat to HMRC advisor online.
+The link gives you options to create a Government Gateway account or chat to HMRC advisor online.